dotnet/designs/accepted/2020/mono-convergence/platform-specific-httpclient.md

 ### WebAssembly
 Follow proposal #5 and port WasmHttpMessageHandler to dotnet/runtime together with wasm interop layer.

-The public implementation of WasmHttpMessageHandler will be packaged into special NuGet which will be create to hold only this public type.
+The public implementation of WasmHttpMessageHandler will be packaged into special NuGet which will be created to hold only this public type.
 The interop layer needed to support this handler will be also included into the NuGet package.
 To match existing naming it will be called

 * System.Net.Http.WebAssemblyHttpHandler

 ## Future plans
-If we manage to extract Objective-C or Java interop into special subcomponents we might be able to switch to solution which will allow us to ship and test everything inbox (inside dotnet/runtime).
+If we manage to extract Objective-C or Java interop into special subcomponents we might be able to switch to solution which will allow us to ship and test everything inbox (inside `dotnet/runtime` repo).

 ### Xamarin.iOS/Xamarin.tvOS/Xamarin.watchOS
 Follow proposal #5 and port [NSUrlSessionHandler](https://github.com/xamarin/xamarin-macios/blob/master/src/Foundation/NSUrlSessionHandler.cs) to `dotnet/runtime` repo and extend existing interop layer to include bridge to platform specific APIs to support the implementation.
 The sources will be located under [src/libraries/System.Het.Http/](https://github.com/dotnet/runtime/tree/master/src/libraries/System.Net.Http/).